SchematicHQ/contracts/dpa/index.md

 ## 18. **FOR TRANSFER TO SUB-PROCESSORS, ALSO DESCRIBE THE SPECIFIC TECHNICAL AND ORGANISATIONAL MEASURES TO BE TAKEN BY THE SUB-PROCESSOR TO BE ABLE TO PROVIDE ASSISTANCE TO THE CONTROLLER AND, FOR TRANSFERS FROM A PROCESSOR TO A SUB-PROCESSOR, TO THE DATA EXPORTER**

-Fivetran is a subprocessor for the Provider.
-The Provider does not transfer data as a processor to any subprocessor, but Fivetran transfers data to the Provider.
+The Provider does not transfer data as a processor to any subprocessor.

 # **EXHIBIT C – ADDITIONAL TERMS FOR DATA TRANSFERS**